apache/flink/docs/ops/state/state_backends.md

 ### The RocksDBStateBackend

 <div class="alert alert-warning">
-  <strong>Note:</strong> The RocksDBStateBackend is not part of the default Flink distribution.
-To use the state backend, you need to add the following Maven dependency to your project:
+  <strong>Note:</strong> When running a job in the IDE you need to add the following Maven dependency to your project.
   {% highlight xml %}
 <dependency>
   <groupId>org.apache.flink</groupId>